The Ultimate Guide To Salesforce Health Cloud: Features, Integrations, and Implementation Process

 Cost: 325 USD/ User/ Month (Billed Annually)

-Features Included: Agentforce capabilities (build and customize autonomous AI agents to support employees and patients 24/7), Clinical and Insurance data models, deliver personalized care with integrated care management, utilization management by automating decisions based on medical policies, and advanced therapy management capabilities.
+Features: Agentforce for healthcare (build and customize autonomous AI agents to support employees and patients 24/7), Clinical and Insurance data models, deliver care with integrated care management, utilization management by automating decisions based on medical policies, and advanced therapy management capabilities.

 Cost: 500 USD/ User/ Month (Billed Annually)

-Features Included: All Enterprise edition features along with more storage, Salesforce Health Cloud data models, and automation capabilities, predictive and generative AI, and premier success plan and full sandbox.
+Features: All Enterprise edition features, along with more storage, Salesforce Health Cloud data model, automation capabilities, predictive and generative AI, and a premier success plan and full sandbox.

 Cost: 700 USD/ User/ Month (Billed Annually)

-Features Included: Out-of-the-box capabilities of Salesforce CRM for healthcare, All Unlimited edition features with Service Einstein AI, Data Cloud capabilities, Slack, customer communities, and more.
+Features: Out-of-the-box capabilities of Salesforce CRM for healthcare, all Unlimited edition features with Service Einstein AI, Data Cloud capabilities, Slack, customer communities, and more.

 Cost: 700 USD/ User/ Month (Billed Annually)